-Every year, thousands of visitors enjoy the Okanagan Heritage Museum’s unique regional collections and exhibitions.
+Every year, thousands of visitors enjoy the Okanagan Heritage Museum’s unique regional and worldly collections and exhibitions.

 Admission is by donation.